 An exhibit exploring the Begin family connection to the Museum, the Bluenose, and the local community.

-See the history of the town's boat building years in our Wooden Boat Gallery.
+See the history of the town's boat building years in our Sail Loft.
 Models, maps, photographs and more.
-This exhibit area is open during the Classic Boat Festival and by appointment.